BIOCISHERE/Learning-TypeScript/README.md

 # Learning-TypeScript

-This repository is for learning TypeScript.
+This repository is for learning TypeScript with pnpm.